The Roblox Creator Economy: How Top Developers Actually Make Money

 Brookhaven RP ($8.4M+ in Robux revenue)

-Brookhaven monetizes through premium house upgrades, vehicle passes, and roleplay accessories.
-With 58.59 billion all-time visits, it converts a massive casual audience at low price points per transaction.
-The strategy is volume over whale-targeting, and it works because the social sandbox retains players for months.
+Brookhaven monetizes through premium house upgrades, vehicle passes, and roleplay accessories, and with 58.59 billion all-time visits it converts a massive casual audience at low price points per transaction.
+The strategy is volume over whale-targeting, and it works because the social sandbox retains players for months rather than sessions.

 Blox Fruits ($7.0M+ in Robux revenue)